Carter County Free Fair

 Premiums for Educational Displays are: 1st $10, 2nd $8.00 3rd $6.00

 This must be an in-depth look at a 4-H project or projects.
-Space for the booth is 3’ deep and 4’ wide (with sides extended for display).
-Back is 4’ high.
-Display must be free standing.
+Educational displays must have stable, freestanding backs with sides attached.
+Size requirements for all display boards is 36” x 48”.
 Models, photographs, posters or other means or display may be used.
 Display may be prepared by an individual or group from a county.
 Display must focus on ONE of the following and be suitable for display at a local business during national 4-H Week or at another time.
 EXHIBITS IN THIS SECTION MUST PROMINENTLY DISPLAY A 4-H CLOVER OR MENTION 4-H. When using the official clover with H’s, the tail should curve to the right and the words 18 U.S.C.
 707 must appear under the lower right leaflet, except for hand drawn clovers.
-For more information on proper use of the 4-H clover please refer to http://4h.okstate.edu/ educators/4-h-nameand-emblem.
+For more information on proper use of the 4-H clover please refer to http://4h.okstate.edu/educators/4-h-nameand-emblem.
 Do not include valuables, food items that will spoil or potentially harmful products in any educational display.

-01. Educational Booth Display (other than community service or “4-H Grows Here”).
-Display may be project area, member recruitment, current youth issue, event, etc.
+01. Educational Booth Display (other than community service or theme “Find your spark in 4-H”) Display may be project area, member recruitment, current youth issue, event, etc.

 02. Community Service Booth Display – Sharing about a community secure that a 4-H member or county 4-H group has done.
 Should include pictures, examples and scope of the projects.
 The impact of others will be an added criterion for judging.
 Project should be the extension of a 4-H project area.